mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 Error response from daemon: remove myvol: volume is in use - [f22c1a6695ecac0a8988046af7186d9ccf9cd9473ad7742abbb61a05104d366f, 221ea272db5b8f8465cb4317e1d299b265e9a379587dce91cd099fe4f7b67033, 3c671e6d3eae392134f300be548cb9e9b6f9fee599be464ecbd762cb69b1d7c9]

 ```
-> volumes are pluggables so you can integrate with external, third-party storage systems using plugins and drivers.
+> volumes are pluggables so we can integrate with external, third-party storage systems using plugins and drivers.